melt7777/admintools/1and1/commands.md

 ## 1&1 Cloud Servers and VPS: What's the difference between Cloud Server and Virtual Server Cloud?

 The Full Cloud Server packages ( Cloud Server M) and the Virtual Cloud Server ( Cloud M) mainly differ in your options through the cloud panel.
-Overall they are are the same server, however with the Full Cloud server package you have options to spin up new servers without having to order a new package, The full cloud server offers the ability to create a private network and use load balancing and can be easily upgraded to the next size through the cloud panel itself.
+Overall they are are the same server, however with the Full Cloud server package you have more features:

+Have up to 10 IPv4 addresses instead of just 1;
+Create/delete servers without having to order a new package;
+Create a private network and use load balancing;
+Easily upgrade to the next size through the cloud panel itself;
-Additionally, the Full Cloud server allows for Cloning of servers which allows for quicker deployments of servers that need to be setup similarly.
-You may also create your own images by uploading a saved image from vmware, so you are able to install operating systems not offered by 1&1 or move directly from a local testing environment to a production server.
+Clone of servers which allows for quicker deployments of servers that need to be setup similarly;
+Create your own images by uploading a saved image from vmware, so you are able to install operating systems not offered by 1&1 or move directly from a local testing environment to a production server.

 With the Cloud M/ Virtual cloud servers many of these additional features are not available.
-Instead it operates as a normal server you can still perform all the actions you would directly on the server in both packages but will not have access to the options mentioned above.
+Instead it operates as a single normal server.
+You can still perform all the actions you would directly on the server in both packages, but only the Root Cloud Servers have access to the options mentioned above.

-Performance and resource wise they are the same server.
+Performance/resource-wise they are the same server.

 ## 1&1 VPS: How to manage a 1&1 Virtuozzo/Parallels VPS using Parallels Power Panel: